dhkamp/Obiwan/README.md

 Obiwan.js
 =========

-Obiwan is an Animation- and Transition-Manager written in Javascript that makes creating CSS3-Transitions as easy as possible.
+Obiwan is a Transition-Manager written in Javascript that makes creating CSS3-Transitions as easy as possible.
-Write less CSS and create your Animations and Transitions directly on runtime.
+Write less CSS and create your Transitions on runtime.

-*Note: Currently only transitions are supported*

 ##API